steevenakintilo/TwitterGiveawayBot/README.md

 -Rt the giveaway tweet
 -Comment the tweet with the right stuff (except tagging people) -Follow the account you need
+-Check if a tweet has already been liked
+-Check if an user is already followed

 What the bot can't do:

 -Commenting the tweet and tagging people
--Check if a tweet has already been liked

 All the configuration for the bot can be found on the configuration.yml file